lbynum/machine-bias-criminal-risk/README.md

 	of assessing bias while performing our own additional exploratory analysis and building our own model.
 More specifically, we will do the following:

-	**Exploratory Data Analysis**: Perform clustering (using partitional and/or hierarchical clustering techniques) to understand the structure of the COMPAS data and see if any interesting features drive the clusters or if we can 	visually see different ‘levels of risk’ (in terms of recidivism) in the clustered data.

 	**Building Our Own Model**: ProPublica’s analysis (1) creates a logistic regression to analyze which features contribute most to the COMPAS score, and (2) uses a Cox proportional hazards model to measure how accurate the COMPAS predictions are (i.e. how often did people